PayU/prometheus-api-metrics/README.md

 - durationBuckets - the histogram buckets for request duration.
 - countClientErrors - Boolean that indicates whether to collect client errors as Counter, this counter will have target and error code labels.
 - useUniqueHistogramName - Add to metrics names the project name as a prefix (from package.json)
-- prefix - A custom matrics names prefix, the package will add underscode between your prefix to the metric name.
+- prefix - A custom metrics names prefix, the package will add underscore between your prefix to the metric name.

 For Example: